ReedKrawiec/Fen-To-Board-Image/README.md

 Arrows: list[(str,str)]

-  A list of tuples containing coordinates to place arrows.
-In the format of (start, end) using standard chess notation for the squares.
+  A list of lists containing coordinates to place arrows.
+In the format of [start, end] using standard chess notation for the squares.

 lastMove: dict
   A dictionary containing the fields `before`, `after`, `darkColor` and `lightColor`. `before` and `after`  using standard chess notation for the squares, and `darkColor` and `lightColor` should be hex strings.